UnKnoWnA69/UnKnoWnA69/READ ME.md

 - English:
 - Hello, I am Arshiya Nadaf Fard
 - I’m interested in coding and programming
-- I’m currently learning Python (im trying to learn godot for game programing) and German
+- I’m currently learning Python (im trying to learn godot for game programming) and German
 - My nickname is @UnKnoWnA69
 - I’m 19 years old and I live in Iran
 - I like computer games